zoharbabin/kaltura-mcp/examples/using_with_claude.md

    **Type**: Audio
    **Duration**: 15:30

-Would you like to see more details about any of these entries?

 **User**: Tell me more about the Marketing Video 2025.

 **Claude**: Here are the details for the Marketing Video 2025: